Gene doping: Detection

 The World Anti-Doping Agency (WADA) is the main regulatory organization looking into the issue of the detection of gene doping.
 Both direct and indirect testing methods are being researched by the organization.
 Directly detecting the use of gene therapy usually requires the discovery of recombinant proteins or gene insertion vectors, while most indirect methods involve examining the athlete in an attempt to detect bodily changes or structural differences between endogenous and recombinant proteins.

 Indirect methods are by nature more subjective, as it becomes very difficult to determine which anomalies are proof of gene doping, and which are simply natural, though unusual, biological properties.
 For example, Eero Mäntyranta, an Olympic cross country skier, had a mutation which made his body produce abnormally high amounts of red blood cells.
 It would be very difficult to determine whether or not Mäntyranta's red blood cell levels were due to an innate genetic advantage, or an artificial one.

+In the last few years, scientists have come up with new testing methods that can look for several gene changes at the same time.
+One example is multiplex PCR-based detection system that can check for many possible gene doping targets all at once, which makes testing faster and cheaper.